paulproteus/debian-devel-changes-history-extractor/README.md

 The short-term purpose is to allow immediate social science analysis of Debian uploads.

-The long-term purpose is to replace the code that generates the `upload_history` series of tables in UDD (the Ultimate Debian Database).
+The long-term purpose is to use this code to generate the `upload_history` series of tables in UDD (the Ultimate Debian Database).
 I propose that in the UDD context, we would run this code and allow it to generate a sqlite file, then copy the sqlite file's contents into the UDD postgres instance.